MonBoza/CapstoneMVP/NeuroSpaceLog.md

 - I am stuck on forum back end.
 It just wont work
 - cant seem to pass the test.rest endpoint for forum.

+## April 21, 2024

+### 9:00

+- had to delete migrations and try again forum model most be off a bit